 We are a Certified Community Behavioral Health Clinic

 In April 2017, we became a Certified Community Behavioral Health Clinic (CCBHC).
-Since becoming a CCBHC, we have added 13 new positions to support our increased access to services.
-We now employ over 70 staff with a $6.2 million+ budget and return 70% of that budget back into the local economy between salaries, benefits, goods and services.
+Since becoming a CCBHC, we have added 13+ new positions to support our increased access to services.
+We now employ over 95 staff with a $7 million+ budget and return 70% of that budget back into the local economy between salaries, benefits, goods, and services.
 Without CCBHC funding, we would not have had the infrastructure to support the increased need for services.

 What is a Certified Community Behavior Health Clinic?

 Certified Community Behavior Health Clinics were created through Section 223 of the Protecting Access to Medicare Act (PAMA), which established a demonstration program based on the Excellence in Mental Health Act.
-The Excellence in Mental Health Act or the Section 223 demonstration program is a two year, 8 state initiative to expand Americans access to mental health and addiction care in community-based settings.
+The Excellence in Mental Health Act or the Section 223 demonstration program is a two-year, 8 state initiative to expand Americans access to mental health and substance use disorder care in community-based settings.

-As the two-year demonstration comes to a close, we are working with our national representatives to ensure they understand the impact this has had on our community and support the Excellence in Mental Health and Addiction Expansion Act.
+As the two-year demonstration came to a close, we worked with our national representatives to ensure they understand the impact this has had on our community and supported the Excellence in Mental Health and Addiction Expansion Act.
 The Bipartisan Safer Communities Act (passed and signed into law in June 2022) expands CCBHCs nationwide by allowing any state or territory the opportunity to apply to participate in the demonstration program while allocating additional planning grant monies for states to develop proposals to participate.
 Learn more about this Act and funding model.